oxbowlakes/technically_incorrect/InfiniteDataStructures.md

 But the type enthusiast in me thinks this is crazy.
 If I have a Stream of data which is infinite, should I even be *allowed* to perform a `count`, or even a `findAny` (what useful program might not terminate on such a line?).
 I'm led to think a little more about which terminal operations are legitimate on an infinite stream?
 The answer?
 Only one of them; `forEach`.

-Conclusion; to write a library which reuses code but has concrete classes `InfiniteStream` and `FiniteStream`.
-But: how to reuse or modify `Spliterator` (basically a potentially parallelizable iterator) such that we can guarantee that a finite stream is indeed finite?
-There is a big difference between finite in the sense of "size known" (creating a `Stream` from a `List`) and finite in the sense of "unknown".
+Conclusion; to write a library which reuses code but has concrete classes `InfiniteStream` and `FiniteStream` which share the transformative operations on some common base type but which expose only those terminal operations that make sense for themselves.
+But: how to reuse or modify `Spliterator` (atop which Java's streams are concstructed; basically a potentially parallelizable iterator) such that we can guarantee that a finite stream is indeed finite?
+There is a big difference between finite in the sense of "size known" (creating a `Stream` from a `java.util.List`) and finite in the sense of "unknown".
 For example, when making a SQL query.

 But now we come full circle.
 If our tail is lazily computed, our data type is potentially infinite. *There is no way to square this one*.